mathlover3/BoplMapMaker/Lua Api Docs.md

 ## Notes
 the camra has a Xmin of -97.27, a XMax of 97.6, a YMax of 40, a Ymin of -26, and waterHeight is at -11.3

+IF YOU BREAK THE GAME OR FREEZE THE GAME WITH LUA BY DOING SOMTHING ABSURD LIKE PUTTING A PLATFORM 1,000,000 UNITS UP ITS NOT MY FAULT! if the game errors do to a call that involves lua then it is infact a bug and should be reported. also dont worry you cant effect anything outside of bopl. so you cant get a virus from custom bopl maps lol.
 ## Global Funcsons
 the following are global funcsons. for the following angle is in degrees.